TFmini Infrared Time of Flight Distance Sensor

 These kinds of Time of Flight sensors are really common in robotics or UAV projects, but they can also be used for automation, interactive art, and motion sensing.
 Can detect 30cm to 12 meters (ideal), with ±4cm from 0.3 to 6m and ±6cm up to 12m.

-Comes with a cable you can splice and solder to.
+Comes with a color-coded cable.
 Power with 5V on the red (power) and black (ground) wires.
 Then read data from the green TX wire, the logic level is 3.3V.

 You can use this sensor with Arduino, or CircuitPython/Python (for microcontrollers or Raspberry Pi)